Igrobzik/Declinable-Death-Messages/README.md

 ## Installation

 Install the mod on the client.
 By default, the mod uses built-in Russian declension entries.
-They can be disabled in the mod settings.
+They can be disabled in the resource packs screen.
 If your language isn't supported out of the box, install a resource pack containing the required translation keys.

 ## License